tayruxin/tp/docs/DeveloperGuide.md

 **Feature Flaw in Current Implementation**

 Currently, the user can only delete one company at once.
-However, there will be cases where the user wish to delete multiple entries at once, especially if the user wishes to delete all the companies that he got rejected from.
+However, there will be cases where the user wishes to delete multiple entries at once, such as deleting all the companies that the user got rejected from.
 This can be tedious and inconvenient for the user.

 **Proposed Enhancement**